Save WordPress email attachments

 When you’ve set up a connection, switch back to this guide to follow the next steps in the wizard.

-3. Enable Email Logging
+Step 3: Enable Email Logging Features

 After you connect your mailer, you’ll have the option to turn on additional WP Mail SMTP features.
 Be sure to turn on the Detailed Email Logs.
 This feature will track the headers, subject, and recipient.

 When Detailed Email Logs are enabled, the Complete Email Report will be turned on automatically.
-We also recommend that you turn on the Weekly Email Summary so you can keep track of your emails without logging in to WordPress.
+I also recommend that you turn on the Weekly Email Summary so you can keep track of your emails without logging in to WordPress.

 Enabling email logs and email alerts in the WP Mail SMTP Setup Wizard

-4. Save Email Attachments in WordPress
+Step 4: Save Email Attachments in WordPress

 • Store the content for all sent emails.
 This feature saves the content of your WordPress emails in your site’s database.
 It must be turned on if you want to resend emails.